 There are photographs of all important Buddhist sites – I wish they used high-resolution images – that are so easily available in this date & age.

 Overall, the museum is pleasant but I came out very unsatisfied.

 Walk around Lumbini Park

 If you love walking as I do, go to the park in the mornings and evenings – it is a place designed for walkers.
 There are water bodies everywhere where you can spot lots of birds and butterflies.
-In winters many migratory birds including Saras Cranes visit the wetlands at Lumbini.
+In winter many migratory birds including Saras Cranes visit the wetlands around the place.

 However, please be aware, many roads are still under construction.
 There are sections that are quite deserted and you need to take your precautions.

 I enjoyed my small conversations with monks.
 I spoke to a Bhikkuni who spoke about her journey and the Bhikkunis in general.
 Young monks in their ochre robes look a curious combination of innocence and mischief as they pose for your camera.

 - It is a huge park with large patches of jungle.
 Wear very comfortable shoes.